adexy100/AWS-VPC-Architecture/README.md

 gateway.
 To improve resiliency, you deploy the NAT gateway in both Availability Zones.

+## Overview -
+The VPC has public subnets and private subnets in two Availability Zones Each public subnet contains a NAT gateway and a load balancer node.
+The servers run in the private subnets, are launched and terminated by using an Auto Scaling group, and receive traffic from the load balancer.
+The servers can connect to the internet by using the NAT gateway.

 ## Prerequisites:
 Before you get started, make sure you have the following prerequisites set: